PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 ```
 </div>

-In this example the git repository is hosted on GitHub.
+In this example, the git repository is hosted on GitHub.
 If you are using Bitbucket or GitLab, the URL will match your provider.
 If the repository is public, enter "n" and you are on your way.